sipolac/thesis/README.md

 A few notes:

 - The Jupyter notebooks (\*.ipynb) are used to create graphs, tables and calculations for the paper.
-It is ad-hoc and very organized (sorry!), but the file names are more or less associated with the Python file used to create the data explored in the notebook.
+It is ad-hoc and very disorganized (sorry!), but the file names are more or less associated with the Python file used to create the data explored in the notebook.

 - If the cleaned REFIT data was updated since this code was written, you may need to make modifications to the directory name and to the function ``save_refit_data`` in py/create_data.py.